Treating turf toe and sesamoiditis that does not go away

 - Comment: It is at this point, even though their doctor may recommend against it, that the parents of a young athlete will explore the surgical option.
 Six months recovery without a surgery may seem too long.
 However, surgical recovery may take equally as long.

-Study: Half of athletes will not return to sports
+Study: Half of the athletes will not return to sports

 To understand these treatments we need to understand the problem of a loose, unstable toe joint and understand that turf toe and sesamoiditis are NOT problems limited to a ligament sprain of metatarsophalangeal joint but is a problem that extends to the whole foot.